bhaskar415/BackendServiceProject/README.md

       <artifactId>your war or jar name</artifactId>
       <Version>increase the version by one so that is can be easily tracked</version>

   * Step 3: Import to Eclipse:
     From Eclipse > New > Import > Existing Maven project > browse to the root of project dir > select the pom.xml Now you must see new project created in the Project Explorer with your new project name given in the pom.xml.

-  * Step 4: Verify and Test basic Setup using STS
-    Start: Right click on the new imported project > Run as > Spring Boot Application If every thing goes well it will start local tomcat server(comes with STS) and should see console logs as Tomcat started on port(s): 8080/http
+  * Step 4: Verify and Test basic Setup using STS Start project: Right click on the new imported project > Run as > Spring Boot Application If every thing goes well it will start local tomcat server(comes with STS) and should see console logs as Tomcat started on port(s): 8080/http
         Started Application in 20.199 seconds (JVM running for 21.804)